Practice telling time to the nearest 5 minutes by matching 32 analog and digital clock dominoes.

 🆘 Support Struggling Students

 Help students who need help understanding the concepts by pairing students in teams to play.
-Additionally, provide access to previous assignments, posters, and anchor charts for students to recall past lessons.
+Additionally, provide access to previous assignments, posters, or handheld clocks for students to manipulate.

 ➕ Challenge Fast Finishers